apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rauw Alejandro Breaks His Silence After Rosalia Engagement Ends**
+**Alicia Navarro: Arizona girl found safe in Montana after disappearing in 2019, PD says**

-You can read more about it [here](https://www.billboard.com/music/latin/rauw-alejandro-rosalia-breakup-statement-1235379709/).
+You can read more about it [here](https://www.fox10phoenix.com/news/glendale-police-to-give-update-on-high-profile-case).

 ## Requirements
 - Python 3.8